-The JOH1 header may be connected to an LED indicator to provide warnings of chassis overheating or fan failure.
-Refer to the table on right for pin definitions.
+The JOH1 header is used to connect an LED indicator to provide warnings of chassis overheating and fan failure.
+This LED will blink when a fan failure occurs.
+Refer to the table on the right for pin definitions.

 Overheat LED Pin Definitions

 Pin# Definition

-1 5vDC
+1 VDC

 2 OH Active